Budgeting for Study Abroad

 Davidson program brochures have a tab called "Money Matters" with a breakdown of program fees, estimated out of pocket costs, and explanations of what is and is not included.

-*These reasources are provided for informational purposes and using any of them is at the sole discretion of each individual.
+*These resources are provided for informational purposes and using any of them is at the sole discretion of each individual.

 Planning Your Budget

-Communication costs (e.g. local cell phone SIM cards or service, international roaming charges, etc.)
+- Communication costs (e.g. local SIM card, eSIM, or international roaming charges)

 .png)